 In discussing the Yashicaflex/ Yashica name change, I postulated that Sugiyama may have been concentrating, consciously or not, on actual models produced for the domestic Japanese market and tending to ignore models with an export focus.
 Whilst I believe that there is at least circumstantial evidence to support this idea with earlier cameras, I don’t have enough information on later cameras with both dual ASA/ DIN and metres/ feet scale knobs.

 It is not my intention to be critical of Sugiyama (or McKeown, who some believe has relied on Sugiyama) or to try to debunk him.
-The task he set himself was to compile a collector’s guide for Japanese cameras (there has been an awful lot of cameras), not document the model history of Yashima/ Yashica, and that he has done very well.
+The task he set himself was to compile a collector’s guide of Japanese cameras (there has been an awful lot of cameras) for Japanese collectors (and maybe that means domestic market models only), not document the model history of Yashima/ Yashica, and that he has done very well.
 However, for understanding model development and history, his book is one tool, a starting point, it is not “the bible”.

 One important legacy of his is the identification of the Yashica Auto 44 including the only known photograph.